-The Fingerhut Credit Account is the easiest store credit card to get because you can get approved with bad credit in some situations.
-Things you can buy with the Fingerhut Credit Account include clothing, shoes, electronics, garden supplies, tools, and more.
-And this card will build your credit - it reports to major credit bureaus monthly.
+This is one of the easiest store credit card to get because you can get approved with bad credit.
+Things you can buy with the Fingerhut Credit Card include clothing, shoes, electronics, garden supplies, tools, and more.
+Plus, this card will build your credit - it reports to major credit bureaus monthly.

 Yes, the Big Lots Credit Card will do a hard pull.
 You will need a credit score of at least 640 to get it, which is on par with what most store cards require.